nref/BrowseRouter/README.md

 `BrowseRouter` is clean software.
 I, [@nref](https://github.com/nref/), rest my reputation on it.

 - The code is open-source and publicly reviewable.
 - I provide pre-built binaries whichs are cryptographically signed with an Extended Validation code-signing certificate.
-What that means is I regularly navigate a lot of bureaucracy which keeps me legally accountable, and I pay DigiCert a lot of money to verify my identity and purpose.
+What that means is I regularly navigate a lot of bureaucracy which keeps me legally accountable.
 Moreover, you can know that the binaries are from me and not modified by some middleman.
 - If you don't trust the the binaries, you can build them from source.
 - Windows Defender currently reports no problems, as of version 0.8.0.0
 - A small number of malware scanners are reporting false positives as of version 0.8.0.0.
 I cannot do much about these as the scanners do not provide specific complaints.